 I take a lighthearted view of this process, but not of relationships, when they occur.

 I make an effort to never be boring, but I have grown enough to usually know the difference between excitement and agitation.

 People that think homosexuality is a sin likely won't get along well with me, as I don't want your bigoted opinions expressed around my friends.

-I have a daughter starting third grade soon, and I have her for the summers - until school started it was month on, month off.
+I have a daughter in third grade, and I have her for the summers - until school started it was month on, month off.
 Nothing in my life has made me as happy as she has made me.
 She is a better child than I deserve.
 She likes watching documentaries about parasites, snakes, and the human intestine.
 She is a fan of Dr. Who, much more than myself.
 We go on bike rides, and bug hunting, and I do my pleasure reading while she makes friends at the park.
 She keeps trying to get the hang of the monkey bars, the bicycle, and I'm trying to get her to be less cautious and gain momentum.
 It's one of the most important things she can learn, I think, to reach out, to move forward, when you know you might not make it, because falling doesn't hurt that much.